joagre/bespoke/README.md

 ## How?

 B3S is a self-contained BBS web app running behind its own WiFi Access Point—no Internet required.
-The necessary hardware is cheap, and installation is effortless.
+The necessary hardware is cheap and installation is effortless.

 You might wonder if the WiFi range is too short to make this practical.
-In most cases, with properly positioned hardware and a clear line of sight, you can achieve a range of several hundred meters.
+In most cases, with a clear line of sight, you can achieve a range of several hundred meters.
 Add a low-cost sector antenna, and that range extends up to four times.

 ### Installation